icewatch-io/Icebox/README.md

 The SMTP password to use.

 #### tls
-Whether to use STARTTLS when connecting to the SMPT server.
+Whether to use STARTTLS when connecting to the SMTP server.

 ### Snowdog
 Snowdog config options include the following: